Cherkesov/exchange-rate-service/README.md

 You can create custom exchange rates data provider: just create new provider class in src\Acme\ExchangeRateBundle\Service\ExchangeRate.
 This class must extends AbstractExchangeRateService.
 3. If you want to change provider you should to change 'acme_exchange_rate' conf in /app/config/config.yml file - parameter 'provider' help you select others exchange rates providers.
+4. Under provider data table you can see tags input - use it for edit currencies list which used for building exchange rates table (located below).

 3. Admin dashboard
 =====================